arcanistzed/jce/README.md

 In the setup screen, use the URL https://raw.githubusercontent.com/arcanistzed/sace/main/module.json to install the module.

 # Usage
-Just open a journal entry and you will see the edior open up.
+Just open a journal entry and you will see the editor open up.
 When you are done editing, make sure to click the save button so that you don't lose your changes.

 ## Using Ace
 Press Ctrl+Alt+h or Cmd+Alt+h to view a list of all the keyboard shortcuts available.
-You can access the command pallette by pressing F1 while focusing on the editor.
+You can access the command palette by pressing F1 while focusing on the editor.

 # Contributing
 Contributions are welcome via pull request.